 OpenVPN is the most straightforward option on EdgeRouter X because many providers offer ready-to-use .ovpn profiles.

-Step 1 — Gather your OpenVPN files and details How to configure edgerouter x vpn connection step by step in 2025
+Step 1 — Gather your OpenVPN files and details How to set up vmware edge gateway ipsec vpn for secure site to site connections 2026

 - Obtain the OpenVPN client configuration from your VPN provider often a .ovpn file and any separate CA certificate, TLS-auth key, or client certificate you need.